dralshehri/hijridate/README.rst

 --------

 - Support for both lunar and solar Hijri calendars.
-- Accurate and reliable calculation.
+- Accurate and reliable conversion.
 - Easy and intuitive usage.
-- English/Arabic representation of Hijri months and days.
+- English/Arabic representation of days and Hijri months.
-- Optionally validate date input.
+- Optional validation of date input.
 - Fully tested against multiple references, including:

   * `Official website`_ of Umm al-Qura calendar maintained by King Abdulaziz